Oracle announces a new set of cloud-native managed services

 Oracle Functions is Docker container-based and completely pay-per-use, so charges are incurred only when functions are run.

-The underlying Fn Project, which Oracle Functions offers as a fully-managed service, can supposedly run on-premises, in a data centre, or on any cloud.
+The underlying Fn Project, which Oracle Functions offers as a fully-managed service, can supposedly run on-premises, in a data center, or on any cloud.

 The Oracle Cloud Native Framework supports both modern (cloud-native) and traditional (WebLogic, Java, and database) applications.